Ygong63/shell/02_assignments/assignment.md

 The secret password is paperrings10meetsandthestars

-Use cd and ls to look for the correct directory and cat to print contents
+Use cd and ls to look for the directory and cat to print contents
 ```

 |Criteria|Complete|Incomplete|